joypoddar/reactJS_tutorial/README.md

 - Stateless Functional Component - its a function like js function.
 - Stateful Class Component - regular es6 class which have a render component

+## Tutorial 5: Functional Components

+Functional components are just js functions, they optionally receive `object` or properties which is called `props` and returns `html`.
+The html is known as JSX.

+We use [Pascal case](https://techterms.com/definition/pascalcase) for component file naming.